 They were all in this eclectic group of youngsters drinking and talking about music.

-‘That’s it!
-I have got it!
+‘That’s it.
+I have got it.
 It’s going to be the twentieth of October,’ Nick announced clicking his long-nailed guitar fingers.

 He must have been thinking of the conversation earlier on about getting married.
 None of his friends were in a relationship but liked to talk and comment on Nick and Anne Gibson’s.
 He was excited and pleased with himself as though on a verge of a new discovery, or the luck of finding the right lyrics for a song he was working on.

-He turned to Anne, ’Anne, my sweet, you chose the day.
+He turned to Anne. ’Anne, my sweet, you chose the day.
 I choose the month.
 It cannot be fairer than that.’

-Then to his music pals he asked, ’Can it, ladies and gentlemen?’
+To his music pals he asked, ’Can it, ladies and gentlemen?’

 They applauded.
 Steve lifted his glass and all drank to that.
-Including Becky who was not really a drinker.
+Including Becky, who was not really a drinker.
 She did not like being in pubs and when the boys got up to go to the bar for a second round, she leaned over to Anne and whispered, ’I wish they would give up drinking.
 Steve got plastered the other evening and became abusive.
 I do not like that.
 Why did you let him choose October for the wedding?
 It’s such a dreary month.’

 Anne took a moment to reply, distracted by her friend’s disclosure concerning Steve’s behaviour after drinking.
 She noticed similar behaviour in Nick but she was too much in love with him because he was Nick.
 He was flamboyant, extrovert, energetic and life with him was full of surprises, never a dull moment.